-The December survey elicited additional responses related to cost-sharing; interested readers are encouraged to review the summary for verbatim commissioner comments.
-Cost-sharing was also discussed at the February 23, 2022 meeting.
+The December survey elicited additional responses related to cost-sharing; interested readers are encouraged to review the summary for verbatim commissioner comments.48 Cost-sharing was also discussed at the February 23, 2022 meeting.
 At that meeting Commissioner Hsiao expressed the view that an "ideal" single payer or unified financing health system would have no cost sharing.
 He described reasons to consider using cost sharing: in order to contribute to program financial feasibility; in order to reduce unnecessary use of medical services; or as a tool for managing use of health care services when supplies are limited.
 Throughout that discussion, most commissioners favored a system with no cost sharing; those who expressed guarded interest in modest cost-sharing acknowledged tradeoffs and the need for thoughtful design that spares, to the greatest extent possible, those with low incomes and high health care needs.
+For example, how any cost-sharing is structured makes a difference.
+Fixed dollar copayments are more readily understood by consumers than deductibles and coinsurance.
+Further, achieving the level of actuarial value contemplated under UF could be done in various ways, some of which would have a disproportionate impact on the sick.